 A special occasion French-inspired restaurant with a fantastic wine list

 With the advent of fine dining spots like Saison and Lazy Bear, Gary Danko has fallen out of favor with those looking to impress their Instagram followers with a pricey dinner.
-But for a luxurious meal with impeccable service, a great wine list, and patrons who bother to actually dress up (because they wanted to, but also because Gary Danko requests “elegant attire”), Gary Danko is the perfect destination.
-Diners choose from three, four, or five courses, and the cheese presented tableside plus the chocolate soufflé are musts.
+But for a luxurious meal with impeccable service, a great wine list, and patrons who bother to actually dress up (because they want to, but also because “elegant attire” is requested), Gary Danko is the perfect destination.
+Diners choose from three, four, or five courses, and the cheese presented tableside and the chocolate soufflé are musts.

 A sexy spot that’s perfect for a third date

 This two-story cocktail bar and restaurant in the historic 1908 Saratoga Hotel building brings upscale glamor and style to the Tenderloin, as well as “lost and forgotten” spirits and playful cuisine.
 Start with a drink on the main level and take a minute to appreciate the stunning back-lit bar which plays perfectly off of the black walls, ceilings, floors, and leather chairs, as well as the tiered chandelier that dangles over the staircase.
 It’s that staircase that will lead you down to the cozier lower level, which is where you should enjoy dinner at a table draped in a white tablecloth and lit by a small lamp.
 The Green Goblin (botanical vodka, Green Chartreuse, Maurin Quina, lime, basil) is the perfect civilized cocktail that will help you feel a little less civilized, which is ideal since the things to order are the burger for the main and the Ho Hos for dessert.

 A popular hotel bar and restaurant with stunning city views and over 100 martinis